-Note: Ensure that you have run the tet-root/src/tetconfig command before you start on this section.
+Note: Ensure that you have run the tet-root/src/tetconfig command and installed a suitable defines.mk file before you start on this section.

 You should perform the following operations on each system:

 1. To start, if you are not already there, change directory to tet-root/src thus: